pytorch/tutorials/prototype_source/inductor_windows_cpu.rst

 Conclusion
 ----------

-With this tutorial, we introduce how to use Inductor with X86 CPU in PyTorch 2.5 on Windows.
+With this tutorial, we introduce how to use Inductor on Windows CPU with PyTorch 2.5 or later.